Skip to main content

 • Do not wait too long.
 Michigan hearing materials explain that you generally have 90 days from the written notice to request a hearing.

-• If the problem is a Medicare Advantage plan or insurer issue, use the DIFS health insurance complaint process or call 1-877-999-6442.
+• If the problem is a Medicare Advantage plan or insurer issue, use the DIFS complaint page or call 1-877-999-6442.

 • If a QMB bill is still not fixed, call 1-800-MEDICARE, the Michigan Beneficiary Hot Line, and SHIP/MMAP.
 Keep copies of every bill and note who you spoke with.